When should you hire for your Start-Up?

 Any staff you hire as a start-up will need to possess some very essential key qualities, including flexibility, trust, dedication and resilience.
 Hiring a team that can take on a diverse set of responsibilities will cover many areas of your business, until you are at a point where you can afford to expand further and define roles with more clarity.

-Part 4: Keys to Thrive in your Start-Up
+Click the link to view part 4 of the series: Keys to Thrive in your Start-Up

 The Founder – A multi-faceted role